kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

 The following algorithm could be used:

-1. Count the number of pods that are active (Pending or Running) and not terminating.
+1. Count the number of pods that are active and not terminating.
 2. Count the number of terminating pods.
 3. In `manageJob` we will count expected pods as:
-  - when `recreatePodsWhen: Failed` then `expectedPods = active + terminating`.
+  - when `podReplacementPolicy: Failed` then `expectedPods = active + terminating`.
-  - when `recreatePodsWhen: TerminatingOrFailed` then `expectedPods = active`.
+  - when `podReplacementPolicy: TerminatingOrFailed` then `expectedPods = active`.
 4. Use the expected number of pods to decide whether to recreate.

 In Indexed completion mode, the tracking of pods is per index.

-The field `Status.terminating` will include the number of terminating pods.
+The controller updates the field `Status.terminating` with the number of terminating pods.
+For backwards compatibility, when `podReplacementPolicy: TerminatingOrFailed`, the number of failed pods includes the terminating pods.

-We will update the Status field in the same API call where we update the number of active Pods, so it should not require any extra API calls.
+The controller updates the terminating field in the same API call where it updates other counters, so it should not require any extra API calls.

 ### Test Plan